julian-garcia/inclusion-nudges/content/blog/data-as-a-catalyst-for-designing-change.md

 How data is positioned can spark stronger reactions and prompt change actions.
 Here are some effective yet simple changes in how you can organise and present data.

-* **Humanise Diversity Data & Trigger Supportive Behaviours** on page 488 in The Inclusion Nudges Guidebook and also on page 196 in the Inclusion Nudges for Motivating Allies
+* **Humanise Diversity Data & Trigger Supportive Behaviours** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Motivating Allies

-* **Show Both Majority & Minority Data** on page 484 in The Inclusion Nudges Guidebook and also on page 190 in the Inclusion Nudges for Motivating Allies
+* **Show Both Majority & Minority Data** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Motivating Allies

-* **Show the Hidden People by Reversing the Numbers** on page 475 in The Inclusion Nudges Guidebook and also on page 171 in the Inclusion Nudges for Leaders and on page 181 in the Inclusion Nudges for Motivating Allies
+* **Show the Hidden People by Reversing the Numbers** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Leaders and in the Inclusion Nudges for Motivating Allies